 Agriculture is the backbone of Tanzania’s economy, employing around 80 percent of the population.
-Tourism is another major economic sector, while mining is another important contributor to the Tanzanian economy.
+Tourism is another major economic sector, while mining is also an important contributor to the Tanzanian economy.
 Manufacturing and services, although small, are also key sources of employment in the country.

-While Dar es Salaam, as the home of the country’s largest seaport, is the most important centre of economic activity in Tanzania, other major areas that attract foreign employees include Arusha and the capital, Dodoma.
+While Dar es Salaam, as the home of the country’s largest seaport, is the most important centre of economic activity in Tanzania, other major areas that attract foreigners include Arusha and the capital, Dodoma.

 Finding a job in Tanzania